 What was I saying?
 Oh, yes.
 Refit.

-Because of everything we learned in just that single overnight, we realized we are not as prepared as we thought we were for this cruising life.
+Even after our four-year dockside refit, our shakedown cruise taught us that we are not as prepared as we thought for cruising.
+A single overnight experience educated us considerably.
 We’ve pulled into the Oriental Harbor Marina in North Carolina where we’ve dropped over a month’s salary getting more of the refit done.
 Preventer lines and hardware, an autopilot computer and new RAM arm, a new MFD for the cockpit, and new NMEA wiring and ethernet cables to run it all.
 We tried to install new gauges twice, but neither set would talk to our ancient Volvo Penta, so we’ve decided to try and refurbish our existing gauges.

-In addition to that, I was appalled at our naiveté regarding weather.
+In addition to that, our naiveté regarding the weather was appalling.
 We looked at it, and it seemed fine, but it wasn’t.
 It really wasn’t.
 The next day, I sent a message to our friends, Behan and Jamie Gifford to request their coaching services.
 They walked us through how to use PredictWind to get a bigger picture of what the weather is doing.
-I’ll say that Totem’s TRU coaching is affordable, and you won’t find a nicer pair to get cruising advice from.
+I’ll say that Totem’s TRU coaching is affordable, and you won’t find a nicer couple to get cruising advice from.
 At least they were way more diplomatic about our foibles than I was being in the moment.

-Will we be “ready” to cruise when we leave North Carolina in mid-August?
+Will we be ready to cruise when we leave North Carolina in mid-August?
 Who knows?
 But we know better, so we’re doing better.
-In another month, we’ll know even more – that’s how expertise is built.
+In another month, we’ll know even more – that’s how we build expertise.
 One mistake at a time.